frinknet/JACLibc/README.md

 ```

 Any wasm that goes in web/wasm gets served as SPA apps at localhost/{name}.
 This is a bit of WACC that we felt was worth sharing with everyone...

+If you want more of a dev enviroment including templates, makefiles and continuous builds you may want to work with WACC.
+But for quick and dirty stuff these work.
+In reality this is just the guts of WACC without all the opinionated tooling.

 # Compatability